hiero-ledger/hiero-sdk-tck/test-specifications/token-service/tokenMintTransaction.md

 ### Additional Notes

-The tests contained in this specification will assume that a valid fungible token and a valid non-fungible token have already successfully created. <CREATED_FUNGIBLE_TOKEN_ID> will denote the ID of the created fungible token, and <CREATED_FUNGIBLE_TOKEN_SUPPLY_KEY> will denote the supply key of the created fungible token as a DER-encoded hex string. <CREATED_NON_FUNGIBLE_TOKEN_ID> will denote the ID of the created non-fungible token, and <CREATED_NON_FUNGIBLE_TOKEN_SUPPLY_KEY> will denote the supply key of the created non-fungible token as a DER-encoded hex string.
+The tests contained in this specification will assume that a valid fungible token and a valid non-fungible token have already successfully created. <CREATED_FUNGIBLE_TOKEN_ID> will denote the ID of the created fungible token, <CREATED_FUNGIBLE_TOKEN_SUPPLY_KEY> will denote the supply key of the created fungible token as a DER-encoded hex string, and <CREATED_FUNGIBLE_TOKEN_ADMIN_KEY> will denote the admin key of the created fungible token as a DER-encoded hex string. <CREATED_NON_FUNGIBLE_TOKEN_ID> will denote the ID of the created non-fungible token, <CREATED_NON_FUNGIBLE_TOKEN_SUPPLY_KEY> will denote the supply key of the created non-fungible token as a DER-encoded hex string, and <CREATED_NON_FUNGIBLE_TOKEN_ADMIN_KEY> will denote the admin key of the created non-fungible token as a DER-encoded hex string.

 ## Property Tests